 As smokers, it wasn't that we couldn't hear the entire world screaming the insanity of us smoking pack after pack.
 It was that our chemically enslaved brain was screaming even louder that smoking was as important as eating, that quitting would be like starvation.

 Imagine your brain's constant cycle of wanting, needing, and begging for more at last coming to an end.
-Imagine your journey of re-adjustment leading to entire days where you never once think about wanting to smoke, to a calm and quiet mind, to the comforts of home.
+Imagine your journey of re-adjustment leading to entire days where you never once think about wanting to smoke, dip, vape or chew, to a calm and quiet mind, to the comforts of home.
 Would that be a good thing or bad?
 Then why listen to your addiction's lies?
 Why fear freedom?

 The subconscious mind needs time to encounter, break and extinguish all the nicotine conditioned feeding cues it established.
 The conscious thinking mind (the prefrontal cortex) needs time to sort through and discard the long list of lies it invented to explain why that next cigarette was so important, use rationalizations invented to try and make sense of deep inner "wanting" and urges it didn't understand.